Health

 Provincial/Territorial Legislation

 Many provincial/territorial laws address a child’s consent to medical treatment such as the British Columbia Infants’ Act and Ontario Health Care Consent Act, while provincial privacy laws address the child’s health care information and data management.
-See the Child Health Appendix for more information about laws in the province/territories.
+See the Age and Healthcare Rights Appendix and the Minimum Age for Healthcare Directives Appendix for more information about laws in the provinces/territories.

 Case Law

-B. (R.) v.
-Children's Aid Society of Metropolitan Toronto [1995] 1 SCR 315 – Can Jehovah Witness parents refuse a blood transfusion for their infant daughter on religious grounds?
+- (R.) v.
+Children's Aid Society of Metropolitan Toronto [1995] 1 SCR 315 – The Supreme Court Of Canada dismissed contentions made by Toronto parents who were Jehovah’s Witnesses who claimed their Charter rights were violated when their infant daughter received a court-ordered blood transfusion over their religious objections.
 The Court concluded that a parent's freedom of religion, as guaranteed under s.
 2(a ) of the Charter, is necessarily limited by s.
 1 such that it does not include the right to impose religious practices on a child that threaten his or her safety, health, or life.
 The child in the case was too young to have accepted her parents' faith.
 Therefore, the parents' refusal to allow her to receive a blood transfusion encroached upon her freedom of conscience.
 In principle, the freedom of religion possessed by one person, including a parent, does not encompass the activities of one person that categorically negate the freedom of conscience of another, including when that other person is their child.

 Canada v.
-Canadian Doctors for Refugee Care et al 2014 FC 651 (appeal filed and subsequently withdrawn) - Can the government cut health insurance provided to refugee claimants under the Interim Federal Health Program (IFHP)?
+Canadian Doctors for Refugee Care et al 2014 FC 651 (appeal filed and subsequently withdrawn) In June of 2012, Canada’s Federal government made cuts to its healthcare insurance plan such that the health insurance provided to refugee claimants under the Interim Federal Health Program (IFHP) was cut.
 The Applicants sought a judicial review of the decision.
-The Court found that the cuts resulted in a breach of two Charter provisions: s.
-12, and s.
-15 and considered Canada’s obligations under the CRC in arriving at its decision and, in particular, Articles 2 (non-discrimination), 3 (best interests as a primary consideration) and 6 (life, survival and development), as well as General Comment 14 (best interests as a primary consideration).
-The treatment of refugee children as a result of the cuts did not conform to these standards.
+On July 4, 2014, the Federal Court found that the cuts resulted in a breach of two Charter provisions: s.
+12 (cruel and unusual treatment, especially concerning children) and s.
+15 (different treatment based on Designated Countries of Origin category).
 In September of 2014, Canada appealed but following the 2015 federal election the appeal was withdrawn.

-Inquest Touching the Death of Ashley Smith, Jury Verdict and Recommendations, Office of the Chief Coroner, Ontario: December 2013 - This was a medico-legal inquiry into the cause of death of nineteen year old Ashley Smith in Federal Corrections custody in 2007 which found that Smith’s death was a homicide.
-It was the first time a homicide verdict had been rendered in relation to a prisoner in Canadian Corrections custody where the perpetrator of the homicide was not another inmate.
-She was first placed at 14 years of age in custody in a youth facility for one month for throwing crab apples at a postal worker.
-Once in custody Smith incurred hundreds of disciplinary infractions and scores of additional criminal charges in relation to her behaviour and was ultimately held in custody for over four years, almost entirely in isolation, and transferred into adult custody, where she died in 2007.
+- Inquest Touching the Death of Ashley Smith, Jury Verdict and Recommendations, Office of the Chief Coroner, Ontario: December 2013 - This was a medico-legal inquiry into the cause of death of nineteen year old Ashley Smith in Federal Corrections custody in 2007.
+The jury’s precedent-setting, watershed finding was that Smith’s death was a homicide.
+It was the first time that a homicide verdict had been rendered in relation to a prisoner in Canadian Corrections custody where the perpetrator of the homicide was not another inmate.
+First placed in custody as a fourteen-year-old in a youth facility for one month in 2003, Smith’s index offence was throwing crab apples at a postal worker.
+However, once in custody Smith incurred hundreds of disciplinary infractions and scores of additional criminal charges in relation to her behaviour.
+She was ultimately held in custody for over four years, almost entirely in isolation, and transferred into adult custody, where she died in 2007.
 Smith took her own life by a ligature while guards looked on for approximately 45 minutes before intervening.
 In custody, Smith was confined and contained.
 Her formal grievances were ignored and her rights were routinely violated.
 She was transferred to adult facilities after turning 18, then transferred 17 times between 8 different facilities.
-The verdict condemns the failures of Canada’s justice and correctional systems to ensure appropriate care, treatment, support, and protections for the rights of adolescent inmates and provides a set of recommendations to address systemic issues in the Canadian Correctional System where youths who are inmates are not receiving adequate support/treatment for basic humane treatment.
+The verdict condemns the failures of Canada’s justice and correctional systems to ensure appropriate care, treatment, support, and protections for the rights of, adolescent inmates and provides a set of recommendations to address systemic issues in the Canadian Correctional System where youths who are inmates are not receiving adequate support/treatment for basic humane treatment.

 Special Considerations